DetectingHatespeech/AI-Bias/docs/index.md

 We then created Scattertexts in Python.
 Scattertext (https://github.com/JasonKessler/scattertext) is a python library that creates helpful data visualizations for texts.
 It extracts terms from texts and analyses them based on a chosen classifier, here a toxicity score above or below 0.7.
 This score is the same as advised by Perspective API and as used by the New York Times.
 The visualizations, shown further below, place terms on a scale from Infrequent to frequent per category.
 This allowed us to identify the main terms present primarily in toxic tweets which guided our further analysis.
 Given the large amount of noise in our dataset, we were unable to rely only on quantitative methods like scattertext.
 We extracted the underlying dataset the scattertext is built upon, which is essentially a frequency list of the terms used in the tweets per category.

 We used these frequency lists to guide a qualitative analysis.
 First, we identified all terms which appear more often in toxic than non-toxic tweets.
 Second, we ordered the terms based on frequency, beginning with the most common and thus relevant terms.
 Based on the list, we identified key terms that are also used positively, based upon an initial screening of the tweets.
 These were words like “gay”, “Blacks”, “vaginas”, or “ass”.
 We then filtered the original tweet data set to read and analyse “toxic” tweets containing the identified terms.
 Out of these lists, we identified tweets that appeared representative of wider misidentification of “toxicity”.
-For example, the term “vagina” appeared XX times, out of which XX times in toxic tweets.
+For example, the term “vagina” appeared 55 times, out of which 51 times in toxic tweets.
 This signals a likely systematic error of the Perspective system since vagina is also an official term.
 We then marked several tweets as likely mismatch to inductively identify common patterns of the algorithm.
 Based on the large datasets, this allowed us to get a good understanding of the main “triggers” of the algorithm.

 ## **4. Distribution of positive/negative language**